wavemotion-dave/SugarDS/readme.md

 Because the emulator is doing line-based (vs cycle-based) emulation, the accuracy is only to that of a scanline and sometimes these small tweaks are necessary to get games running as close as possible to real hardware.

+A number of commercial games will be auto-recognized and will have some tweaks automatically selected so they run as close to perfect as I can get them.

 Key Mapping :
 -----------------------
 Any of the non shoulder buttons can be mapped to any joystick button and/or keyboard key.